 Started in 1981 as part of the Club’s 75th Anniversary Celebration, the Classic Boat Regatta is traditionally one of the most popular events of the summer season.
 This event is a tribute to our heritage of powerboating and is usually held in mid-August.
 An incredible collection of classic wooden boats from across the midwest are on display and a spirited contest for prizes takes place.
 This event is open to the public.

-Unfortunately, in recent years due to the dam remediation project, we have been unable to hold this event.
+Unfortunately, in recent years due to the dam remediation project and the COVID-19 pandemic, we have been unable to hold this event.
 It is hoped that we can once again celebrate this rich heritage again soon.

 The first Snowball Regatta – our “Club Invitational” – was first held in October of 1946.
 This annual event attracts sailors, in a variety of classes, from all over Ohio.